webiny/webiny-examples/modifying-cloud-infrastructure/overriding-website-origin-request-lambda-edge-function/README.md

 This example shows how to override the Lambda@Edge function's code, in order to add custom logic to it, if needed.

 For starters, we copy the code located in the [`apps/website/originRequestRouter`](./apps/website/originRequestRouter) folder into our project's `apps/website/originRequestRouter` folder.
 This is the code that will be deployed as part of the **Website** project application.
-Note that since this is a new Yarn workspace, we'll also need to add a new entry into the `workspaces` array in the project's `package.json` file (note the `apps/website/originRequestRouter` entry):
+Note that since the folder is a new Yarn workspace, we'll also need inform Yarn about it.
+This is done by adding a new entry into the `workspaces` array in the project's `package.json` file (note the `apps/website/originRequestRouter` entry):

 ```json
 	"workspaces": {